UoE-SSP/javascript-style-guide/README.md

 ## Comments

+  - Comment prolifically.
+It will make it easier for others to pick up your work later on.
+With suitable tooling we can remove comments from production files, so don't worry about file size.

+  - Use [JSDoc](http://usejsdoc.org/about-getting-started.html) to annotate your functions.
+This allows for consistent documentation, and will give us the option to automatically generate documentation where possible.

   - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.